Introduction to Computer Organization

 Parallel-in Parallel-out Register

-A type of register where all bits of data can be loaded/reaqd simultaneously through parallel lines.
+All bits of data can be loaded/read simultaneously through parallel lines.
 Commonly used in applications requiring rapid data access and manipulation, such as in CPU design and digital signal processing.

 Serial-in Serial-out Register